what are the main treatments for symptoms

 Antidepressants help control hot flashes and emotional symptoms

-Ramos also explains that, for hot flashes, one line of treatment is antidepressant drugs.
+branches he explains that, for hot flashes, one line of treatment is the use of antidepressant drugs.
 “In low dosage, daily use proved to be effective for this symptom”, he says.

 According to Pompei, these medications can also help with other symptoms, such as the effects related to mental health.
 “Because of the hormonal change, it is very common to have emotional changes.
 Not depression, the disease, but depressive symptoms, unreasonable sadness, irritability.”